Information privacy law: Canada

 In Canada, the Personal Information Protection and Electronic Documents Act (PIPEDA) went into effect on 1 January 2001, applicable to private bodies which are federally regulated.
 All other organizations were included on 1 January 2004.
-The PIPEDA brings Canada into compliance with EU data protection law.
+The PIPEDA brought Canada into compliance with EU data protection law, although civil society, regulators, and academics have claimed that it does not address modern challenges of privacy law as well as the GDPR does, calling for reform.

-PIPEDA specifies the rules to govern collection, use, or disclosure of the personal information in the course of recognizing the right of privacy of individuals with respect to their personal information.
+The PIPEDA specifies the rules to govern collection, use, or disclosure of the personal information in the course of recognizing the right of privacy of individuals with respect to their personal information.
 It also specifies the rules for the organizations to collect, use, and disclose personal information.